Implementing call tracking and reporting is essential for your marketing strategy. Learn eight crucial call tracking metrics you need to know.

 You can even start using smart routing features, by routing new callers to specific agents or departments in your business to give them the best experience and get them to the correct person immediately.

-When a customer clicks on an ad and visits your PPC landing page, your users are usually given a couple of options to getting in contact with your business:
+When a customer clicks on an ad and visits your PPC landing page, your users are usually given a couple of options to get in contact with your business:

-Without call tracking software, your PPC conversion rate will seem much lower than it actually is.
+Without reporting for Google Ads, your PPC conversion rate will seem much lower than it actually is.

 If you are only measuring data about the number of your online leads, you are missing out on a tonne of information which will help your marketing strategy.
 Campaign optimisation will also be impacted, as you may be removing budget from keywords or campaigns that aren’t driving online leads, however they are driving high converting phone calls.